amalog/scratch/sketch/database.md

         ]
     Nicks:william Bill

+## Indexing

+### Inner Goals

+Prolog clause indexing is an optimization to avoid executing clauses that we know will fail.
+Most Prolog implementations only index static terms in a clause’s head.
+Of course, goals in a clause body can also fail.
+It would be neat if body goals could propagate information to the index to make it more efficient.
+For example

+    foo(A) :- A = hi.

+should be indexed exactly like

+    foo(hi).

+A comment by Bart Demoen on the email thread "SWI-Prolog version 7 proposed changes" says that this behavior for unification goals was standard practice 30 years ago in BIM-Prolog and Aquarius Prolog.

+I want the idea to extend further than simple unification goals.
+For exmaple, imagine that `new_foo(Foo)` unifies Foo with a foo/3 compound term.
+Then

+    stuff(Foo) :-
+        new_foo(Foo).

+should index the exact same as

+    stuff(foo(A,B,C)) :-
+        Foo = foo(A,B,C),
+        new_foo(Foo).

+This is really just an implementation detail and doesn't impact how the language itself works.
+I'm not sure we want a separate mechanism for predicates to specify how they are indexed.
+Rather, we should just infer that indexing based on existing definitions.

 ## Questions

 It should be possible to store databases inside facts in another database.
 How does that look/work?